skyfielders/python-skyfield/skyfield/documentation/time.rst

 So it is now more than a minute ahead of UTC.

-Barycentric Dynamical Time (TDB) runs at approximately the rate that we think an atomic clock would run at the Solar System barycenter, where it would be unaffected by the Earth’s motion.
+Barycentric Dynamical Time (TDB) runs at approximately the rate that an atomic clock would run if it were at rest with respect to the Solar System barycenter, and therefore unaffected by the Earth’s motion.
 The acceleration that Earth experiences in its orbit — sometimes speeding up, sometimes slowing down — varies the rate at which our atomic clocks